bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/README.md

 This project includes the source PDF as well as its extracted images in their original formats and converted to greyscale EPUB-friendly JPEGs.

-* Files that will comprise the content of the epub file itself are located in `/src/`
+* Files that will comprise the content of the EPUB file itself are located in `/src/`
-* Files used to build graphics for the epub cover are located in `/images/`
+* Files used to build graphics for the EPUB cover are located in `/images/`
 * Files used to construct material for the ebook but not be part of the bundle (e.g. Original PDF document, Vector Files, Markdown conversions, etc) are located in `/sourcefiles/`
 * Actual e-reader files will be compiled and listed in the 'releases' section.